 ● A Homemaker coming to your home in the Hartford area can be up to $26 an hour.

-● Adult Day services: What's this?
-A facility a person can go to during the day so their family caregiver can go to work.
-Can be $85 a day in the Hartford area or about $1,900 a month on a 5 day a week basis.
+● Adult Day services: Can be $85 a day in the Hartford area.
+Thus, about $1,900 a month on a 5 day a week basis.

 ● An Assisted Living Facility can cost $6,600 or more a month in the Hartford, New London & Norwich area; $6,900 or more in the New Haven area; and around $8,000 in the Bridgeport/ Stamford area.

-● A semi private Nursing home room in CT is reported to be $154,000 * a year in 2018.
+● A semi private Nursing home room in CT is $154,000 * a year in 2018.
 CT's facility costs are next to the highest in the U.S.; have increased an average of 2.1% over the last 5 years; and are up an average of 5% since 1988!

 ˃ * Reported by the Connecticut Partnership for Long Term Care

-BTW - The chance a person will need their home & auto coverage is significantly lower than the chance on going assistance will be needed!
+BTW - The chance a person will need on going assistance is significantly higher than for their home & auto coverage!
 Yet everyone buys home & auto coverage!

 ● You gain the certainty of paying a known amount!

-Some ideas to control the cost of this so so important but expensive insurance:
+Ideas to control the cost of this very important & very expensive insurance:

-˃ Think about how much could be paid using Social Security, from other income, or perhaps drawing some from investments.
+˃ Think about how much you could pay using Social Security, other income, or perhaps drawing some from investments.

-˃ Sharing means you gain all the advantages of owning a Long Term "Health" insurance plan at a lower cost.
+˃ All the advantages of owning a Long Term "Health" insurance plan at a lower cost are gained by sharing.

-● Select a higher monthly benefit - based on costs in the future BUT don't include the expensive inflation option.
+● Select a higher monthly benefit - to pay projected costs BUT don't include the expensive inflation option.

 ● Paying for your plan annually.
-May be 8% lower than monthly.
+The cost will be lower (8% ?) than monthly.